ShiftClick/learn-css-variables/README.md

 1. Select the CSS variables you've defined in the style.css file, and...
 2. ...change their values to a dark colour palette!

+Try to make sure your text and background colour contrast remain accessible.
+There are [contrast checking tools](https://contrastchecker.com/) that can help.